appnext/appnext_android_sdk_examples/README.md

 Please reffer to Appnext Developers Hub, [https://developers.appnext.com](https://developers.appnext.com), for full and official documentation on how to integrate the native ads ad unit.

 ## Join us now! ##
-Use the Native Ads SDK and start generating revenue.
+Use the Appnext Android SDK and start generating revenue.
 Join now!

 For more SDK & Integration information & Support, please refer to [http://www.appnext.com](https://www.appnext.com)  or contact the Appnext support team at Support@appnext.com